2011 Wisconsin Senate recall elections: District 8

 On August 1, the Republican Party of Wisconsin filed a complaint with the Government Accountability Board accusing Sandy Pasch's campaign of possible collusion with the group Citizen Action of Wisconsin, of which Pasch is a member of the board of directors.
 Pasch claimed she had had no contact with anyone at Citizen Action regarding any political activities.
 Gillian Morris, a spokeswoman for the Democratic Party of Wisconsin, and Robert Kraig, executive director of Citizen Action both stated that there was no coordination whatsoever between Pasch in the recall election, and Citizen Action.
-An open records request revealed a receipt of a talking points memo from Citizen Action during the Budget Repair battle to Rep. Pasch’s office.
-That same day, the liberal group Wisconsin Jobs Now offered free food and offered rides to vote.
-State election authorities questioned whether it was a violation of election law.
-Offering rewards in exchange for voting is illegal.
-The Milwaukee District Attorney later dismissed the complaint, after a staff member of the self-described conservative organization Media Trackers who made the charge recanted.
-On August 3, the anti-abortion groups Wisconsin Right to Life and Family Action allegedly offered gift cards and other rewards to volunteers, according to messages obtained by local press.
-A Milwaukee County prosecutor is reviewing the issue.